andreashuber69/capped-promise/README.md

 // We allow at most 2 simultaneous requests.
 So, in the beginning the first
 // two promises are created right away.
 As soon as one of those is fulfilled,
 // the third is automatically created.
 When the responses for all requests are
-// in, the results are returned and assigned to cappedResults. const cappedResults = await CappedPromise.all(2, createCssPromises);
+// in, the returned promise fulfills. const cappedResults = await CappedPromise.all(2, createCssPromises);
 ```